 A higher value (closer to 100) means that a color will reflect back more light, while a lower value (closer to 0) means that a color will absorb more light, or appear darker.
 Pure white is 100, while pure black is 0.

-Iron Ore has a LRV of 6.15 meaning while it is extremely dark it is not pure black.
+The LRV of Iron Ore is 6.15, meaning while it is extremely dark it is not a true black.
 Nearly there, but not quite.

 Is Iron Ore warm or cool?

 Iron Ore is definitely on the cooler side of life.
-This is not a color to warm up your home – but it is definitely a color to make a bold statement in your home.
+This is not a color to warm up your home – but it is definitely a color to make a bold statement and dramatic look in your home.

 What are Iron Ore’s undertones?